Agarikon mushrooms (scientific name Laricifomes Officinalis) also known as “quinine conk” are wood-decay fungi belonging in…

 - Season the mushrooms with salt and pepper and rub with the minced garlic.
 Sprinkle the cheddar cheese on top.

-- Bake at 400F/200C for 15-18 minutes.
+- Bake at 400F/200C for 15 to 18 minutes.
 The mushrooms may still keep some of their crunch but if you want them to be more tender, bake for another 5 minutes.

 Lion’s mane mushrooms are a unique and interesting type of mushroom that are well worth investigating.
 Not only do they look and taste good but they may benefit your health too.
 An added bonus is that you can easily grow them at home if you wish either with or without a grow kit.